meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 For this purpose it supports:

 - **privacy**: information about asset holdings and transfers is shared on a need-to-know basis
-- **control**: registries have full control over the workflows governing asset holdings and transfers
+- **control**: registries have full control over the structure of the workflows governing asset holdings and transfers

 In the following, we provide a more detailed overview over the different functionalities supported by the standard.